You are not alone. If you or someone

 People Giving Back

 There [is] some kind of connection between the capacity to love and the capacity to love running.
-Training has been a labor of love, as much as it has been a learning process.
-In this process, I’ve come to realize a few things, about not only myself, but also about the similarities between preparing for something like a marathon and working on advocacy and awareness surrounding violence and abuse.
+Training has been a labor of love and a learning process.
+Through it, I’ve come to realize a few things not only about myself, but also about the similarities between preparing for something like a marathon and advocating for survivors of abuse.

 Jump for Joy

-On April 28, 2012, I'm going to jump out of a perfectly functioning airplane.
+Read about Katie's plan to jump out of a perfectly functioning airplane on April 28, 2012.
 Why?
 To take part in Operation Freefall: The Two-Mile High Stand Against Sexual Assault.
-I'll be joining thousands others at skydive centers across the country who will take to the sky and jump in effort to raise awareness and money for victims of sexual assault.
+It's part of a movement of thousands of others at skydive centers across the U.S. to take to the sky and jump in effort to raise awareness and money for victims of sexual assault.